Skip to Content

 2. Sriracha Sauce

-Sriracha sauce is a common sauce with a tangy and spicy flavor.
-It can serve as an excellent substitute for sweet chili sauce in many dishes.
-However, it’s much more spicy and lack of sweetness, so here’s how to substitute it for Sweet Chili Sauce:
+Sriracha sauce is a common sauce with a tangy and spicy flavor, which can also be used as a replacement for sweet chili sauce.
+One of the most well-known brands of Sriracha sauce is Huy Fong Foods.
+However, it’s much spicier and lacks sweetness.
+So, here’s how to substitute it for Sweet Chili Sauce:

 • Mix sriracha with a bit of honey or sugar to achieve the desired sweetness.